meceware/meceware.com/docs/fullpage-for-elementor.md

 ### Fixed Elements

 This option defines which elements will be taken off the scrolling structure of the plugin which is necessary when using the css3 option to keep them fixed.
-It requires a string with the Javascript selectors for those elements.
+It requires a string with the JavaScript selectors for those elements.
 (For example: fixedElements: '#element1, .element2')

 ### Normal Scroll Elements

-If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling divs etc.) It requires a string with the Javascript selectors for those elements.
+If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling elements etc.) It requires a string with the JavaScript selectors for those elements.
 (For example: normalScrollElements: '#element1, .element2').
 This option should not be applied to any section/slide element itself.

 ### Custom CSS